JackEdwardLyons/adventure-in-my-veins-blog/content/posts/another-image-test.md

 - - -

-If you think you would be a great fit for the **Digital Dirtbag** series or know someone who might be interested in sharing their story then feel free to shoot through a message.
+If you think you would be a great fit for the **Digital Dirtbag** series or know someone who might be interested in sharing their story then feel free to shoot me a message on Instagram [**@adventureinmyveins**](https://www.instagram.com/adventureinmyveins).

-If you’re an adventurous soul with a passion for the mountains and a lust for location independence, then this blog is for **you.**

-Sign up today and stay in the loop with my latest articles designed to help you become a location independent, **digital dirtbag.**

-_**Adventure in My Veins**_  is all about helping you find the balance between work, life and travel without having to tie yourself down and let another day at the crag pass you by.

-Be sure to subscribe to the A I M V Publication via Medium, or alternatively you can sign up for free on the blog.